temporalio/sdk-ruby/README.md

 * Temporal clients are not explicitly closed.
 * To enable TLS, the `tls` option can be set to `true` or a `Temporalio::Client::Connection::TLSOptions` instance.
 * Instead of `start_workflow` + `result` above, `execute_workflow` shortcut can be used if the handle is not needed.
+* Both `start_workflow` and `execute_workflow` accept either the workflow class or the string/symbol name of the workflow.
 * The `handle` above is a `Temporalio::Client::WorkflowHandle` which has several other operations that can be performed on a workflow.
 To get a handle to an existing workflow, use `workflow_handle` on the client.
 * Clients are thread safe and are fiber-compatible (but fiber compatibility only supported for Ruby 3.3+ at this time).